A mixture of various pills and capsules in different colors, shapes, and sizes scattered on a surface.

 Future exciting anti-obesity medications

-• There are promising new medications on the horizon for patients suffering from obesity.
+• There are further promising new medications on the horizon for patients suffering from obesity.
 We hope that soon, these medications will be available and hopefully funded in NZ.
-These upcoming medications have 15-20% of weight loss potential
+These upcoming medications have 20-25% of weight loss potential.

 • We are looking forward to sharing exciting news with you once these medications are available in New Zealand.